Imanity-Software/documentation/docs/kb/overview.md

 *(Example Behaviour in Advanced Editor)*

 Knockback Behaviour is the layer you will spend most of your time on.
-There are currently 5 different Behaviour Types you can add.
+There are currently **5** different Behaviour Types you can add.

 Each Behaviour has its own aspect of calculating.
-They are **Velocities**, **Hit Delay**, **Bow Extra**, **Projectile**, and **Vanilla**.
-Each of them has its own options to configure.
+They are: **Velocities**, **Hit Delay**, **Bow Extra**, **Projectile**, and **Vanilla**.

+Each of them has its own options to configure, for example:

-For example, **Velocities** has the opportunity to configure the Horizontal, Vertical of the Knockback, Hit Delay can configure... as the name said, Hit Delay, etc. They all weren't inside an Advanced generated Knockback.
+- **Velocities** - has the opportunity to configure the _Horizontal_, _Vertical_ of the Knockback.
+- **Hit Delay** - can configure as the name said, Hit Delay.

+They all weren't inside an Advanced generated Knockback.

+Behaviors in Knockback Profiles are standalone, which allows for a high degree of customization.
-You have to add them individually.
-For example, If I don't want to set any Hit Delay on a Knockback Profile, I simply don't want to add the Behaviour in
+To add individual behaviors, you must include them individually.

+For instance, if you do not wish to set any Hit Delay on a Knockback Profile, you can simply omit the behavior from the profile.

 ### Knockback Value Modifier